Businessman using computer mouse to search for information

 Google factors click volume for your site into its ranking.
 This was assumed by most SEO experts for a while now, but it's nice to put the “just write good content!” advice to bed.

-However, also revealed in this Google search algorithm leak is that simple click volume is not enough.
+However, also revealed in this Google algorithm leak from 2024 is that simple click volume is not enough.
 Google has different categories for the types of sessions generated by clicks from the SERP—bad clicks, good clicks, etc. The most valued click of them all is the “long click”—a click that results in a session where the user does not return to Google after clicking on a page.

 You should use this information to catalog which of your pages are most and least likely to result in these “long clicks”.
 Google Analytics 4 provides metrics for each page on things like average session duration, engagement rate, and bounce rate.
 Pages low in these metrics likely could use a refresh, and pages high in these metrics are probably good examples for any pages needing work.